LoganDSPrice/teachersmanual-test/how-to-create-a-project.md

 Primarily, it adds some gems that we want to include in all projects, and it gets the project ready for `rails grade`ing.

-If you can think of other things we ought to include out of the box, please let me know.
+If there are other things that we ought to be including in projects out of the box, please let us know or make a PR.